GoodarzMehr/dataspeed_controller_driver/dataspeed_ulc_can/README.md

 Simplified interface to the ULC.
 When messages on this topic are used to command the ULC:

-  - The speed component of the ULC is activated and tracks the `linear.x` field of the `geometry_msgs/Twist` message, assuming the units are m/s
+  - The speed component of the ULC is activated and tracks the `linear.x` field of the `geometry_msgs/Twist` message, assuming the units are m/s;
-  - The steering component of the ULC is activated in yaw rate mode and tracks the `angular.z` field of the `geometry_msgs/Twist` message, assuming the units are rad/s
+  - The steering component of the ULC is activated in yaw rate mode and tracks the `angular.z` field of the `geometry_msgs/Twist` message, assuming the units are rad/s;
-  - All longitudinal and lateral acceleration limits use the default settings outlined in the ULC User's Guide
+  - All longitudinal and lateral acceleration limits use the default settings outlined in the [ULC User's Guide](https://bitbucket.org/DataspeedInc/dataspeed_ulc_ros/downloads/ULC_UserGuide-RevA04.pdf).

 #### cmd_vel_stamped ([geometry_msgs/TwistStamped](http://docs.ros.org/api/geometry_msgs/html/msg/TwistStamped.html))